mohitpai/journey-optimizer.en/help/using/event/about-creating-business.md

 ---
 # Configure a business event {#configure-a-business-event}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_event_business"
+>title="Business events"
+>abstract="The event configuration allows you to define the information Journey Optimizer will receive as events.
+You can use multiple events (in different steps of a journey) and several journeys can use the same event.
+Unlike unitary events, business events are not linked to a specific profile.
+The event ID type is always rule-based."

 Unlike unitary events, business events are not linked to a specific profile.
 The event ID type is always rule-based.
 Read more on business events in [this section](../event/about-events.md).

 Read segment based journeys can be triggered in one-shot, by a scheduler on a regular basis or by a business event, when the event occurs.